linyudoa/rl-wds/notes.md

 todo from 11.21:
 1. Modify reward logic to mimic QD eval planning
+2. Investigate model accuracy
-2. Figure out how to calc pump energy consumption -- from speed to energy
+3. Figure out how to calc pump energy consumption -- from speed to energy
-3. Train and validate, mainly focus on energy eff
+4. Train and validate, mainly focus on energy eff
-4. Visualize Ops by saving them, add logic to plot
+5. Visualize Ops by saving them, add logic to plot

 advans of the model:
 1. Can predict outcome without munipulating the real model